 His name was Narendra Singh Ji who was born in 1948.
 So, If you know you’re history, then he was born just a year after India’s independence.

-He was influenced by the Bombay Art Deco Movement that was fashionable in the 1960’s.
+He was influenced by the Bombay Art Deco Movement which was fashionable in the 1960s.
 So, when he built his palace in 1969, he chose a more modern interior design and threw traditional Rajasthani architecture into the mix.

 He also loved to travel, so you can see a little bit of European flair too!

 This was Narendra Singh Ji’s home until his death in 2003.
 In 2005, it was acquired by hotelier Manvendra Singh Shekhawat who designed the hotel to celebrate the life of the Maharaja; hence the name.

 By 2008, Narendra Bhawan Bikaner was born and the building had been converted to accommodate 80+ rooms, luxury dining restaurants, a rooftop pool, and amenities.

 So, although you’re staying in a lavishly modern property, you’re actually living in history – sleeping in a palace that was built by a king!